medialab/minet/docs/cli.md

 Retrieve metadata about Youtube search field using the API.

 positional arguments:
-  column                                          This argument can either take the query on which we want to retrieve videos from the API or the name of the column containing that query file                                            CSV file containing the query for youtube Search.
+  column                                          Name of the CSV column containing queries or a single query. file                                            CSV file containing the queries.

 optional arguments:
   -h, --help                                      show this help message and exit --rcfile RCFILE                                 Custom path to a minet configuration file.
-  -o OUTPUT, --output OUTPUT                      Path to the output file.
-By default, the results will be printed to stdout.
+  -l LIMIT, --limit LIMIT                         Maximum number of videos to retrieve per query.
+  --order {date,rating,relevance,title,videoCount,viewCount}
+                                                  Order in which videos are retrieved.
+The default one is relevance.
   -k KEY, --key KEY                               YouTube API Data dashboard API key.
 Can be used more than once.
 Can also be configured in a .minetrc file as "youtube.key" or read from the MINET_YOUTUBE_KEY env variable.
   -s SELECT, --select SELECT                      Columns of input CSV file to include in the output (separated by `,`).
-  -l LIMIT, --limit LIMIT                         Maximum number of videos to retrieve per query.
-  --order {date,rating,relevance,title,videoCount,viewCount}
-                                                  Order in which videos are retrieved.
-The default one is relevance.
+  --total TOTAL                                   Total number of items to process.
+Necessary if you want to display a finite progress indicator.
+  -o OUTPUT, --output OUTPUT                      Path to the output file.
+By default, the results will be printed to stdout.

 example: